Locksmith in Overland Park

 Two rules of thumb:

 Never accept a vague price, or a range of prices, for a car lockout.
 There's no reason for estimates here, and traditionally locksmiths have always quoted the full and final price on the phone.
-The most any locksmith needs to know to simply name his price is what kind of car you want unlocked and how far the drive is.
+The most we need to know to simply name the price is what kind of car you want unlocked and how far the drive is.